Oily Bears

 It doesn’t: a much better, more informative article at the Seattle Times.

-That kind of sentiment is for saps, of course, and the Administrators and Coaches and NCAA officials know it.
-If they claim otherwise, let’s make it simple for them: prove that you believe in the values you insist your students must believe in– you now work for nothing.
+That kind of sentiment is for saps, of course, and the administrators and coaches and NCAA officials know it.
+If they claim otherwise, let’s make it simple for them.
+Prove that you believe in the values you insist your students must believe in: you now work for nothing.
 You are volunteers.
-You get no money, no limos, no first-class flights, no suites, no dinners at the top restaurants.
-You too can express your purity and join in this ethereal expression of academic holiness.
+You get no money, no limos, no first-class flights, no 4-star hotel suites, no dinners at the top restaurants.
+You too can express your purity and join in this ethereal expression of scholastic piety.

 What’s my problem with NCAA sports in America?
 Nothing.
 Just drop the pretense and make it what it really is: a professional league.
 And pay your players and provide them with decent insurance and other benefits, and cut out all the bullshit.
 Strip all of the Universities and Colleges of all the professional sports– let them go back to amateur athletics organized purely, solely, and exclusively by and for amateurs.